VilleKrumlinde/zgameeditor/Docs/BuiltinFunctions.md

 # Component Management {#ComponentManagement}

-_Note: These functions can only be used from the ZGE IDE and Visualizer.
-Error message appears if you try to save exe-file using these functions._
+@note These functions can only be used from the ZGE IDE and Visualizer.
+Error message appears if you try to save exe-file using these functions.

 Some suggestions on how these functions can be used:
 * Debug/support routines in the IDE when creating projects.